Erie, Pennsylvania: Economy

-Both UPMC Hamot and Saint Vincent Health System are also major employers in Erie.
-Although both of these hospitals had been stand-alone Erie entities, Hamot merged with the University of Pittsburgh Medical Center in 2011 and Saint Vincent, which affiliated with the Cleveland Clinic in 2012, merged with Highmark's Allegheny Health Network in 2013.
+UPMC Hamot and Saint Vincent Health System are also major employers in Erie.
+Once stand-alone Erie entities, Hamot merged with the University of Pittsburgh Medical Center in 2011, Saint Vincent affiliated with the Cleveland Clinic in 2012 and merged with Highmark's Allegheny Health Network the following year.
 The United States Department of Veterans Affairs operates the Erie Veterans Affairs Medical Center on East 38th Street.
 The Shriners International has operated Shriners Hospital for Children in Erie since 1927.

-Lake Erie College of Osteopathic Medicine (LECOM) is a fast-growing educator and provider of quality healthcare in the city.
-LECOM provides stakeholders and assets to the community as part of its mission.
-LECOM is located both in the city and adjacent Millcreek Township.
+Lake Erie College of Osteopathic Medicine (LECOM) is a rapidly growing educator and healthcare provider in the region.
+LECOM is situated in the city and adjacent to Millcreek Township.